venkatasiddharth09/Player-Performance-Analytics/README.md

 Feature importance charts to highlight impactful predictors.

-# 🔄 Retrospection & Learning
+# 🔄 Retrospection

 Initially included match format (T20, ODI, Test) as a single encoded feature in the dataset.

-After experimentation, found this reduced model accuracy since player performance varies drastically across formats.
+After experimentation, I found that the formats had partially reduced model accuracy since player performance varied drastically across formats.

-Adapted by splitting the dataset by format and training separate models, leading to better insights and more interpretable results.
+Therefore, I adapted by splitting the dataset by format in Excel and training separate models for each dataset, leading to better insights and more interpretable results.

 Key takeaway: feature design and dataset organization are as important as model selection.

-# 🚀 Future Work
+# 🚀 Future Work/Steps

-Extend the framework to multiple players (e.g., bowlers).
+Extend the framework to multiple players (e.g., bowlers, batters, all-rounders).

-Add contextual features such as tournament stage or recent series outcomes.
+Add other contextual features such as tournament stage, recent series outcomes, pitch type, bowling strength, match pressure, etc. for better predictivity and model training.

 Explore deep learning models for sequence-based predictions.